obie/guide-to-reactive-rails/README.md

 [Stimulus Form Utilities by Hopsoft](https://github.com/eelcoj/stimulus-form-utilities) is a collection of useful form helpers like characters count for any input field and auto text-field resizing.

 [StimulusReflexGlobalId](https://github.com/joshleblanc/stimulus_reflex_globalid) automatically maps global IDs to instance variables during a reflex.

+[StimulusShortcut](https://github.com/leastbad/stimulus-shortcut) for simple binding of keystrokes to element actions.

 ## Related Projects